marcoscannabrava/deepseek-coder/README.md

 # Deepseek Coder

+See [marcoscannabrava/local-llm](https://github.com/marcoscannabrava/local-llm) for a more recent and robust multi-model implementation leveraging the excellent [llm](https://github.com/simonw/llm) package.

 This package uses Deepseek Coder 1.3B Instruct-tuned Language Model for code generation in the terminal.

 A GPU is not required but makes the responses faster.